top of page

 Tell that to Authentic, who won the Kentucky Derby after Honor A.P. beat him in the Santa Anita Derby in 2020.
 Advantages switch.

-Tell that to Game Winner, who finished well ahead in Kentucky after coming in 2nd to Roadster at Santa Anita in 2019.
+Tell that to Game Winner, who finished well ahead of his rival in Kentucky, after coming in 2nd to Roadster (15th in KY) at Santa Anita in 2019.

 Controversially, tell that to Medina Spirit after Rock Your World defeated him in the 2021 Santa Anita Derby.
-And there are many more.
+Rock Your World came in 16th place in KY.
+And there are many more examples throughout history.

 Sometimes losing a race where parameters contradict a horse’s build is actually a good sign.
-Rewatching the replay multiple times revealed a horse who still ran one hell of a race.
+Rewatching that gate to wire attempt multiple times revealed a horse who still ran one hell of a race.

-Potente showed he has real speed, highly competitive in that department, but he has a more balanced scale, it is not lop-sided on the speed side.
-He ran to the latter in the SA Derby and still did well.
-He will progress off of that effort - if allowed to run his own way.
+Potente showed he has real speed, highly competitive in that department, but he has a more balanced scale, it is not lop-sided on the speed side (like So Happy).
+He ran to the latter in the SA Derby and still did very well against the grain.
+He will progress off of that effort - if his connections allow him to run in his own way and to his set-up.

-Potente will have two key factors to overcome: securing an unscathed trip and, just as importantly, Baffert allowing him to run to his own previous successful style rather than forcing another gate-to-wire effort.
+Potente will have two key factors to overcome: securing a protected and safe trip and, just as importantly, Baffert allowing him to run to his own previous successful style rather than forcing another gate-to-wire effort.

 (On a side note, with the updated chefs-de-race list, Medina Spirit was actually extremely well built for the 10-furlong Derby.
 It remains a shame (for the horse) over what ultimately happened there.)